 Bio

-Jillian grew up in Long Island, New York.
-She received her Bachelor of Fine Arts degree from West Virginia University, graduating Summa Cum Laude with a focus in painting and art education.
-She holds a certification to teach art, pre-k through 12th grade.
-Jillian’s love of art began when she could hold a pencil and continued to be her focus throughout her education and career.
+Jillian was born and raised in Long Island, New York, and received a Bachelor of Fine Arts degree from West Virginia University, graduating Summa Cum Laude with a focus in painting and art education.
+She is a certified art teacher for pre-K through 12th grade.
+Jillian's passion for art started at a young age and has remained the focus of her education and career.

-In 2011, Jillian opened an art studio in the Appalachian mountains of Maryland.
-There she created landscape paintings, commissioned portraits, as well as offered classes and lessons to children and adults.
+In 2011, Jillian opened an art studio in the Appalachian mountains of Maryland, where she created landscape paintings, commissioned portraits, and taught art classes and lessons to children and adults.

 J.F.
-Mazur Studio, relocated to Santa Fe, New Mexico in May of 2016.
+Mazur Studio relocated to Santa Fe, New Mexico in May 2016.

-Prior to moving to New Mexico, Jillian attended a portrait painting workshop at Studio Escalier in Argenton-Chateau, France.
-Her initial studies with Michelle Tully and Timothy Stotz in 2015 opened many doors, literally and metaphorically.
-Falling in love with the classical tradition of drawing and painting Studio Escalier offered lead her to pursue education at The Ryder Studio in Santa Fe, NM under the tutelage of Tully’s and Stotz’s colleagues, Tony and Celeste Ryder.
-Jillian completed a nine month atelier in portrait painting and figure drawing at The Ryder Studio in May 2016.
-She’s continued to attend seasonal ateliers and intensives at both, Studio Escalier and The Ryder Studio.
+Prior to the move, Jillian attended a portrait painting workshop at Studio Escalier in Argenton-Chateau, France.
+Her initial studies there with Michelle Tully and Timothy Stotz in 2015 inspired her to pursue further education at The Ryder Studio in Santa Fe, NM with Tony and Celeste Ryder.
+Jillian completed a nine-month atelier in portrait painting and figure drawing at The Ryder Studio in May 2016 and has continued to attend seasonal ateliers and intensives at both studios.

-Dedicated to her personal growth as an artist and teacher, Jillian works on landscape and portrait collections at her studio in Santa Fe and monitors for figure painting workshops lead by her husband, Toby Hall, in New Mexico and abroad.
+Jillian is committed to her growth as an artist and teacher.
+She works on landscape and portrait collections at her studio in Santa Fe and assists her husband, Toby Hall, with figure painting workshops in New Mexico and abroad.

 CV